SMosegaard/cds-vis/assignments/assignment-3/README.md

 </div>

 In the baseline model trained with the SGD optimizer, the overall accuracy stands at 48%.
 Certain classes like Email and Memo exhibit relatively high precision and recall, while others such as Report and Resume show significantly low performance metrics.
 When changing the optimizer to adam, there's a notable improvement in the model's performance, with an average classification accuracy at 69%.
 Both learning curves demonstrated a good fit for the model.
-The curves showed a steady decrease in training loss and an increase in training accuracy over the epochs, suggesting effective learning and model optimization
+The curves showed a steady decrease in training loss and an increase in training accuracy over the epochs, suggesting effective learning and model optimization.

 Greater average classification accuracy is observed with the inclusion of batch normalization in the model architecture.
 This modification leads to a higher accuracy of 71% with SGD optimizer and 76% with adam optimizer.
 Both reports demonstrate balanced performance across all classes, which suggests a well-optimized and effective model configuration.
 However, the learning curve of the batch normalized model with adam optimizer does suggest overfitting.
-It can be seen that the model becomes too specialized in learning the training data, so it is not able to generalize to new data.
+It can be seen that the model becomes too specialized in learning the training data, so it is not able to generalize to unseen data.

 Finally, models incorporating data augmentation show mixed results.
-While they both optimizers achieve an average accuracy of 62% and exhibit some improvements over the baseline, their learning curves do not reflect the same good fit.
+While they both optimizers achieve an average accuracy of 62% and exhibit some improvements over the baseline, their learning curves do not reflect an optimal training nor fit.

 It can be concluded that inclusion of batch normalization and SGD optimizer yields the best results while not overfitting.